QualiSystems/cloudshell-help/versioned_docs/version-2023.3/install-configure/cloudshell-suite/complete-install/install-cloudshell/select-database-type/how-to-upgrade-4.2-6.md

 1. Start the MongoDB shell.
     - Navigate to `Downloads\mongosh-1.9.0-win32-x64\bin`
     - Double click the `mongosh.exe` executable.
-    - Follow the instructions to connect to “localhost” (press enter).
+    - Follow the instructions to connect to "localhost” (press enter).

 2. Validate dependencies by running in the shell:
     ```js